 We encourage you to seek training on the use of naloxone—it’s an effective treatment for drug overdose and can save lives.
 Make sure that naloxone is readily available and highly visible when using drugs.

-If you’re going to use drugs, please test them to make sure they’re as safe as possible.
-Drug checking services can determine a sample’s main active ingredients, fillers or cutting agents, any unexpected drugs, and the presence of fentanyl.
+If you’re going to use drugs, please check them to make sure they’re as safe as possible.
+Drug checking can determine a sample’s main active ingredients, fillers or cutting agents, any unexpected drugs, and the presence of fentanyl.

-Learn how and where to test your drugs at substance.uvic.ca.
+Learn how and where to check your drugs at substance.uvic.ca.
 Fentanyl testing strips are also available at the Harm Reduction Centre.

 First aid & emergency response